Korean Grammar Point

 Verb stem + 며/면서

-I like to watch the news while exercising, while at the same time, I am studying about health.
+I usually watch the news while exercising.
+At the same time, I look up health information.

 Processing keyword: ~며/면서 [myeo/myeonseo] (While)